usagov/usagov-elected-officials/README.md

 python -m SimpleHTTPServer 8000
 ```

-## Development
+## Development Instructions
-If gulp is not installed on your computer, you will have to run this command:
+First, if gulp is not installed on your computer, run this command:

 ```bash
 npm install gulp-cli -g
 ```

-Because we are using node, simply run this command next:
+Because this project uses node, then run this command next:
 ```bash
 npm install
 ```

-If you would like to make additions to this project make sure to run:
+And finally, if you make any style-related changes, run this command:

 ```bash
 gulp watch
 ```

-This ensures that any changes made anywhere are reflected correctly on the page.
+This ensures that all changes are reflected correctly on the website pages.